aaryannampoothiri/network_monitor/README.md

 # Network Monitor (Observability Stack)

-This repository contains the observability and monitoring stack for the Remote Patient Monitoring System.

 > **Note on RPM System**: This monitoring stack is designed to run alongside the core RPM application.
 You can find the main **Remote Patient Monitoring System (RPM) v2** repository here: [rpm-system-v2](https://github.com/aaryannampoothiri/rpm-system-v2).

 ## Overview